 - Disparate treatment without a legitimate business reason.

-Examples of inappropriate behavior that may constitute unlawful sexual harassment include, but are not limited to:
+Unwelcome verbal, written, or physical conduct of a sexual nature that is sufficiently severe, persistent, or pervasive such that it unreasonably interferes with the student's educational experience.Examples of inappropriate behavior that may constitute unlawful sexual harassment include, but are not limited to:

-- Sexual teasing, jokes, remarks, or questions;
+- Sexual teasing, jokes, remarks, questions

 - Sexual looks and gestures;

 - Sexual innuendoes or stories;

 - Communicating in a demeaning manner with sexual overtones;

 - Inappropriate comments about dress or physical appearance;

 - Gifts, letters, calls, e-mails, or materials of a sexual nature;

 - Sexually explicit visual material (calendars, posters, cards, software, internet materials);